|Fee per credit||US||Developing Countries*||International|

 Financial Aid is not available for students who are not enrolled in a degree program at Gallaudet University.

 The $35 processing fee is non-refundable.
-Fee is waived for Gallaudet faculty, staff, and currently enrolled Gallaudet undergraduate and graduate students.
+A fee is waived for Gallaudet faculty, staff, and currently enrolled Gallaudet undergraduate and graduate students.

 Students applying to PST Certificate Program must pay a one time $75 non-refundable application fee.